 08-10 - Extraction, Winterization, Filtration

-PharmOut has considerable experience with various medicinal cannabis extraction techniques that are used to separate the components of cannabis and remove them from the plant matrix.
+PharmOut’s Medicinal Cannabis extraction consultants have considerable experience with various medical cannabis extraction designs and techniques that are used to separate the components of cannabis and remove them from the plant matrix.

-PharmOut can guide you in the choice of alternative medicinal cannabis extraction techniques to separate the cannabis plant materials into different chemical fractions.
-These techniques are often used to isolate specific target compounds, for example, there are at least 113 cannabinoids, including cannabidiol (CBD) and tetrahydrocannabinol (THC).
+Our medical cannabis extraction consultants can guide you in the choice of alternative medicinal cannabis extraction designs and techniques to separate the cannabis plant materials into different chemical fractions.
+These techniques are often used to isolate specific target compounds, for example, there are at least 113 cannabinoids, including medicinal cannabidiol products and medicinal products that contain tetrahydrocannabinol (THC).

-Most common medicinal cannabis extraction techniques are as follows:-
+Most common medical cannabis extraction techniques are as follows:-

 Medicinal Cannabis extraction rely on the alcohol solvent, usually ethanol, “dissolves” the plant material, often the liquid filtered, finally the alcohol is removed by evaporation, there are international standards governing residual solvents in pharmaceuticals.
 One of the biggest challenges is the inherent polarity of these solvents —meaning it has a propensity to mix with water and dissolve water-soluble molecules like chlorophyll.
 Please note there are restrictions in the solvents that are permissible for pharmaceutical applications based on toxicological data, methanol, for example, is a class 2 solvent and the final product must contain less than 3000 ppm and a permitted daily exposure of 30 mg/day.
 Ethanol is a class 3 solvent, with much higher limits, read more here.